 It really just depends on 2 things:

 This part is pretty straightforward.
-For example, if you rely on a few large unpredictable deals each month, you'll want to update your forecasts as soon as a deal's timeline changes.
-Or, if you're constantly testing new marketing campaigns, you'll likely need to update your forecasts both pre-launch (when plans/timelines are approved) and post-launch (in case certain assumptions aren't playing out as expected).
+For example, if you rely on a few large unpredictable deals each month, you'll want to update your forecasts as soon as a deal timeline changes.
+Or, if you're constantly testing new marketing campaigns, you'll likely need to update your forecasts both pre-launch (when plans/timelines are approved) and post-launch (if certain assumptions aren't playing out as expected).
 Basically, any time your outlook changes, so should your forecasting assumptions.
-Otherwise you'll always have forecasts based on some old reality, and you won't be able to see what that delayed implementation, or that new referral program means for your finances going forward.
+Otherwise you'll always have forecasts based on some old reality, and you won't be able to see what that delayed project, or that new referral program means for your finances going forward.
 Outdated assumptions make your forecast useless, so if things are changing every day, then you might need to update certain parts of your model daily (or at least weekly).
 But not always...

 What are scenarios?

 Scenarios are copies of your main financial model and cash flow forecast - like a parallel reality - where you can explore different combinations of assumptions, and then compare the outcomes against your main forecast.
 For example, you might look at your forecast and see a cash shortage on the horizon, and you’re not sure whether you should liquidate product, cut costs, get a loan, or raise a round of equity financing to plug the gap.
 It can be easily cleared up by building a financial model and cash flow forecast for each option, and comparing the outcomes to see which one makes the most sense for your business.
-Then when you pull the trigger, you can do it with full confidence and get back to business.
+Then when you pull the trigger, you can do it with full confidence and get back to business without missing a beat.

 As a final piece of advice, it’s always good practice to build a set of best and worst case scenarios for your business, and review those models quarterly.
-Even if the odds of a wild swing are slim, it’s better to know ahead of time what could happen if the worst case scenario unfolded, or even if you started growing way faster than expected, so that you know how to react.
+Even if the odds of a wild swing are slim, it’s better to know ahead of time what could happen if the worst case scenario unfolded, or even if you started growing way faster than expected, so that you know how to prepare/react.

 We live in a crazy world, but if you stay on top of your forecasts and use them wisely, you’ll see things coming from a mile away.